qiemem/NetLogoGptExtension/README.md

 If you don't have an OpenAI API, you can create a new one here: https://platform.openai.com/account/api-keys

+To get the demo models working, you *must* put a file named `apikey` in the same directory as the model which has a single line containing your API key.

 ## Primitives

 ### `gpt:set-api-key <string>`